apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 when their data is made visible, where, for a filesystem, "visible" means "can be seen in the destination directory of the query."

-* There is a destination directory of work, "the output directory."
+* There is a destination directory of work: "the output directory".
-* The final output of tasks must be in this directory *or paths underneath it*.
+The final output of tasks must be in this directory *or paths underneath it*.
 * The intermediate output of a task must not be visible in the destination directory.
 That is: they must not write directly to the destination.
 * The final output of a task *may* be visible under the destination.
-* The Job Manager makes the decision as to whether a task's data is to be "committed", be it directly to the final directory or to some intermediate store..
+* Individual workers communicate with the Job manager to manage the commit process.
-* Individual workers communicate with the Job manager to manage the commit process: whether the output is to be *committed* or *aborted*
+* The Job Manager makes the decision on if a task's output data is to be "committed", be it directly to the final directory or to some intermediate store.
 * When a worker commits the output of a task, it somehow promotes its intermediate work to becoming final.
 * When a worker aborts a task's output, that output must not become visible (i.e. it is not committed).
 * Jobs themselves may be committed/aborted (the nature of "when" is not covered here).
 * After a Job is committed, all its work must be visible.
-* And a file `_SUCCESS` may be written to the output directory.
+A file named `_SUCCESS` may be written to the output directory.
 * After a Job is aborted, all its intermediate data is lost.
 * Jobs may also fail.
 When restarted, the successor job must be able to clean up all the intermediate and committed work of its predecessor(s).
 * Task and Job processes measure the intervals between communications with their Application Master and YARN respectively.
-When the interval has grown too large they must conclude that the network has partitioned and that they must abort their work.
+When the interval has grown too large, they must conclude that the network has partitioned and that they must abort their work.